 For children facing more complex issues, we have a counsellor in school two afternoons a week.
-They see children who are referred by the Sendco and offer a range of play and talk therapies.
-We also have regular visits from our therapy dog; Rosie, children can read to the dog or just have some time stroking or caring for them; the dogs are really good listeners.
-Many strategies are used to support behaviour and the Sendco will be involved in supporting class teachers, parents and children where problems persist.
+They see children who are referred by the SENDCo and offer a range of play and talk therapies.
+This year, we also have an Art Therapist on site one day a week, who delivers 1:1 sessions as well as small group interventions focussing on a range of themes including emotions and friendships.

+Many strategies are used to support behaviour and the SENDCO will be involved in supporting class teachers, parents and children where problems persist.
 We have links with outside agencies that we can call upon if necessary to try to find solutions to any problems to avoid exclusions.